pinzger/pinzger.github.io/_pages/home.md

 I am always on the lookout for PhD and Master Students with strong technical and research skills for doing a PhD or Master's Thesis with me.
 See [wanted](wanted) for more information or drop me an email.

-#### Open position
+#### Open positions
 We have **two** open positions for PhD students in software engineering, with a focus on change and change impact analysis and/or automating software engineering tasks.
-The position is for 4 years and the planned starting date is September 1st, 2021.
+Each position is for 4 years and the planned starting date is September 1st, 2021.
 The basic requirements are:

 * Completed Master’s degree or graduate degree in Informatics/Computer Science at a domestic or foreign university
 * Demonstrated knowledge in at least one of the following subject areas: